rilhia/glucose-grand-prix/README.md

 ## 🚀 How to use this

 1. **Download and open the HTML file**
-   Download the [webpage](https://raw.githubusercontent.com/rilhia/glucose-grand-prix/main/glucose-grand-prix.html) and double click on it to open it in a browser.
+   Download the [webpage](https://raw.githubusercontent.com/rilhia/glucose-grand-prix/main/glucose-grand-prix.html) or [run it](https://rilhia.github.io/glucose-grand-prix/) from GitHub and double click on it to open it in a browser.

 2. **Prepare your data**
    Download your data from Glooko, paste it into a file, give the file a name with the suffix ".json", then click "Load JSON" to load it.